yashashreesuresh/web-scraping/imdb/imdb/README.md

 Scrapes 250 top rated movies.

-Demonstrates usages on Rule objects.
+Demonstrates the usage of Rule objects.

+Stores the scraped data in SQLite database using pipeline.